crhntr/muxt/typelate/README.md

    Typelate doesn’t yet differentiate between standard text vs. HTML template built-ins.
 We plan to split out `DefaultFunctions` into dedicated `TextDefaultFunctions` and `HTMLDefaultFunctions`.

-3**Google Safe HTML Templates**
+3. **Google Safe HTML Templates**
    It’s unclear whether Typelate works seamlessly with [safehtml](https://pkg.go.dev/github.com/google/safehtml) or other specialized template libraries.
    If you find it works, PR a removal of this warning.
 If it fails, send me a link to your code and I'll see if the typelate API can be improved to let it work with your template library.

-4**Exec-Time Panics vs. Compile-Time Checks**
+4. **Exec-Time Panics vs. Compile-Time Checks**
    Some template errors only appear at runtime (e.g., out-of-range indexing) Typelate can catch type-level issues but can’t detect certain execution-time conditions (like an index value that ends up being negative).

 ## Contributing